-Thomas Tannert, Associate Professor, Canada Research Chair Hybrid Wood Structures Engineering, BC Leadership Chair in Tall Wood and Hybrid Structures Engineering
+Thomas Tannert, P. Eng., Professor and Canada Research Chair in Tall Wood and Hybrid Structures Engineering

 Wood is the world’s most common and sustainable building material.
 Known for its aesthetic beauty, durability, and ease of machinability, wood is becoming the leading building material in a new paradigm of sustainable and healthy building practices.
 Significant renewable wood resources in British Columbia and an international wood culture provide a strong impetus for UNBC, the province, and industrial partners to develop a leading education program centered on sustainable, healthy building practices using wood.

 In order to meet the needs of the profession, the Master of Engineering, Integrated Wood Design develops students’ understanding of wood as a versatile and sustainable building component that can be used in applications far beyond what could be achieved using concrete and steel.
 Students investigate wood at the micro and macro levels and explore the science and art of designing and building wood structures.

 The one-year interdisciplinary Master’s program is built on four main pillars:

 - Wood Mechanics and Timber Structures: Students gain a deep understanding of wood.
 Starting with an understanding of the supply chain, students come to appreciate the sustainable nature of wood, its unique structure, its living nature, and its strengths and weaknesses, in relationship to other commonly used building materials.

 - Hands-on Experience: The only way to experience wood is to work with it, as it is one of the most complex building materials.
 Students build small-scale structures to explore the versatility and complexity of wood structures.
 Community or industry internships may be included.